Approximation Schemes for Capacitated Clustering in Doubling Metrics: Preliminaries

 For any point $p$ and $x>0$, we say that the ball $B(p,x)$ is \emph{cut at level $i$}, if there are $P_1,P_2 \in \calP_i$, and $P_3 \in \calP_{i+1}$ such that $P_1 \cap B(p,x) \neq \emptyset$ and $P_2 \cap B(p,x) \neq \emptyset$ and $B(p,x) \subseteq P_3 \in \calP_{i+1}$.

-We obtain, a decomposition achieving the following properties (see~\cite{Talwar04}): \begin{enumerate} \item The total number of levels $\ell$ is $O(\log \Delta)$, where $\Delta$ is the aspect ratio of the input metric. \item Each level $i$ has diameter at most $2^{i+1}$. \item Each level $i$ cluster is the union of at most $2^{O(d)}$ level $i-1$ clusters. \item For any point $u$, $x>0$ and level $i$, the probability that the ball $B(u, x)$ is cut at level $i$ is $O(d \cdot x/2^i)$.
+We obtain, a decomposition achieving the following properties (see~\cite{Talwar04}): \begin{enumerate} \item The total number of levels $\ell$ is $O(\log n)$ (since the aspect ratio of the input metric is $O(n^4/\eps)$, and $\eps$ is constant). \item Each box of level $i$ has diameter at most $2^{i+1}$, namely the maximum pairwise distances between points in a box of level $i$ is at most $2^{i+1}$. \item Each box of level $i$ is the union of at most $2^{O(d)}$ level $i-1$ boxes. \item For any point $u$, $x>0$ and level $i$, the probability that the ball $B(u, x)$ is cut at level $i$ is $O(d \cdot x/2^i)$.

-\end{enumerate} Condition~\ref{cond:rand} is a direct corollary of the definition of the decomposition and not stated precisely like this in~\cite{Talwar04} but is fairly standard, see \eg \cite{Cohen-Addad18} for a proof.
+\end{enumerate} Condition~\ref{cond:rand} is a direct corollary of the definition of the decomposition and not stated precisely like this in~\cite{Talwar04} but is fairly standard, see \eg \cite{abs-1812-08664} for a proof.